 The Houston Texans are lucky enough to have an amazing fan base.
 Even when we were on the road and played the Cowboys, Tony Romo had to use a silent count since the Texans fans were so loud.
 So when it comes to my fantasy team, I always look at where the teams are playing.

 So if home field advantage can make an impact in fantasy football, it certainly can make an impact on your business.
 So take advantage of local events in your city.
 Network with other marketing professionals.
 Check out the local Hubspot User Group in your city.
-Finally make sure your business is optimized for local search, has a Google+ local page, and your business information is correct on getlisted.org.
+Finally make sure your business is optimized for local search and has a Google+ local page.